Tynemouth: History

 Three kings are reported to have been buried within the monastery: Oswin, King of Deira (651); Osred II, King of Northumbria (792); and, for a time, Malcolm III, King of Scots (1093).
 Three crowns still adorn the North Tyneside coat of arms.
 (North Tyneside Council, 1990).

 The queens of Edward I and Edward II stayed in the Castle and Priory while their husbands were campaigning in Scotland.
 King Edward III considered it to be one of the strongest castles in the Northern Marches.
 After the Battle of Bannockburn in 1314, Edward II fled from Tynemouth by ship.

 A village had long been established in the shelter of the fortified Priory, and around 1325 the prior built a port for fishing and trading.
 This led to a dispute between Tynemouth and the more powerful Newcastle over shipping rights on the Tyne, which continued for centuries.
 For more history see North Shields.

 Prince Rupert of the Rhine landed at Tynemouth in August 1642 on his way to fight in the English Civil War.

-Tynemouth was incorporated as a borough in 1849.
-The first Town Clerk was Thomas Carr Leitch.

-Tynemouth was later administered as a county borough with its headquarters at Tynemouth Town Hall in North Shields until 1974.
+Tynemouth was an ancient parish.
+It was divided into eight townships, being Chirton, Cullercoats, Monkseaton, Murton, North Shields, Preston, Whitley and a Tynemouth township covering the area around the original settlement.
+Such townships were also made civil parishes in 1866.
+In the 19th century North Shields rapidly expanded from a small fishing village into a town, overtaking Tynemouth itself to become the largest settlement in the parish.
+North Shields was given improvement commissioners in 1828 to administer the growing town; the commissioners' district covered the whole of the North Shields township and parts of the Chirton, Preston and Tynemouth townships.

+In 1832 a parliamentary borough (constituency) called Tynemouth and North Shields was created, covering the whole of the townships of Tynemouth, North Shields, Chirton, Cullercoats and Preston.
+The same area was made a municipal borough in 1849, which was just called Tynemouth despite North Shields being the larger settlement within the borough.
+The first town clerk was Thomas Carr Leitch.

+The borough council based itself at Tynemouth Town Hall at the junction of Howard Street and Saville Street in North Shields, which had been built for the old North Shields improvement commissioners in 1844/5.
+In 1904 the borough was elevated to become a county borough, making it independent from Northumberland County Council for local government purposes, whilst remaining part of Northumberland for judicial and lieutenancy purposes.
+The county borough was abolished in 1974, when the area became part of North Tyneside in the new metropolitan county of Tyne and Wear.

 Tynemouth was listed in the 2018 Sunday Times report on best places to live in Northern England.